 Creating detailed buyer personas for your ideal customers allows you to go beyond surface-level information about your most loyal customers and delve into targeting options that allow you to target your prospective customers with a high degree of granularity.
 This not only allows you to maximize the effectiveness of your advertising spend, but also offers more relevant, targeted ads to your audience – recent data shows that people actually appreciate online advertising more when it’s highly targeted and relevant to their interests.

 There is much more to online advertising than simply placing an ad on the Internet and hoping for the best.
 The most effective advertising campaigns combine numerous interconnected elements, all of which perform unique functions to maximize the campaign’s potential.
-Not every online advertising campaign will have every element, but the following components of a digital marketing initiative will be common to many campaigns.
+Not every digital advertising campaign will have every element, but the following components of a digital marketing initiative will be common to many campaigns.

 Google Ads and Bing Ads offer advertisers the choice of either text-based ads or more visual advertisements, such as banners.
 Text-based ads are often referred to simply as PPC ads, whereas banners and similar ad formats are commonly referred to as display ads.
 In addition, social media platforms such as Facebook offer highly visual advertising formats that include some ad copy, which can be thought of as a combination of both.
 There are dozens of advertising formats available to today’s advertisers, allowing you to choose the format and advertising network that best suits the needs of your campaigns.